• LGBTQI+ person

 You will need to provide an updated birth certificate that has your new name, change-of-name certificate, or citizenship certificate to the agency that looks after the relevant document or record that you want to change.

-This means you will need to have first successfully applied to the SA Registry of Births, Deaths and Marriages (or a legalised foreign equivalent) to change your name.
+This means you will need to have first successfully applied to Births, Deaths and Marriages within SA’s Consumer and Business Services (or a legalised foreign equivalent) to change your name.

 Where to get help and more information